wanja-susan/Insurance_clients_analysis/CASE STUDY QUESTIONS AND OUTPUTS.md

 # Note
-I will only be displaying the first ten results of my query, if the output is more than 10, to save time
+I will only be displaying the first ten results of my query, if the output is more than 10.

  ## Question 1
  •	What is the average age of customers who have made claims?